-Mindfulness and meditation experience day from £185 per person.
+Mindfulness and meditation day from £199 per person.

 Best for relaxation

 Make the most of your weekend with a break at The Tree.
 Here, you’ll relax and reconnect while the stresses of city life melt away, all against the backdrop of the rugged North York Moors National Park.
-A weekend itinerary features tasty veggie meals (including Sunday lunch), afternoon tea, sauna and Jacuzzi time, your choice of spa therapy treatment plus optional workshops on relaxation techniques such as qi gong, mindfulness meditation and gentle hatha yoga.
+A weekend itinerary features tasty veggie meals (including Sunday lunch), afternoon tea, sauna and Jacuzzi time, your choice of spa therapy treatment plus workshops on relaxation techniques such as qi gong.
+Choose the yoga weekend option for a similar itinerary but with more downward dog.
 You’ll leave blissfully refreshed and with an enviable answer for the ‘How was your weekend?’ question at work on Monday.

 Best for meditation